moul/gno/gnovm/adr/pr3970_account_sessions.md

 The implementation maintains backward compatibility by falling back to message signers when signatures lack public keys (genesis transactions).

+**Key Generation Security**: Session keys are generated automatically using cryptographically secure entropy.
+Users cannot provide their own session keys, preventing weak key vulnerabilities.
+Generated keys are stored in the keybase with unique naming (`account_session_timestamp`) to prevent collisions.

 ## Usage

 - **Validator keys**: Validation-only sessions for node operators